MrQR-me/docs/index.md

 ![Index](/assets/images/MrQR-Registers.png "Registers")

-By selecting registers, you can create new registers and view and edit previously created registers.
+By selecting the Registers tab, you can create new registers, view and edit previously created registers.

 Your registers are by default private and only approved or invited **MrQR**{: .text-purple-000 } users will be able to access the forms assigned to items with the register you can make your registers public and any MrQR user can access your forms